BioPAX/validator/biopax-validator-command/src/main/etc/README.txt

  INSTALL
 ******************************************************************************

-Download the latest BioPAX validator ZIP from:
+Download the latest BioPAX validator ZIP distribution from

 http://sourceforge.net/projects/biopax/files/

-Unpack; switch to the directory to continue.
+Unpack

 ******************************************************************************
  USING CONSOLE APPLICATION
 ******************************************************************************
 Execute:

-$sh validate.sh
+(switching to the validator directory is not required)

-(or "sh path1/validate.sh path2/input-dir path3/output.xml"
+$sh /path/validate.sh

-- or without args, from any directory,..)
+(e.g., "sh path1/validate.sh path2/input-dir path3/output.xml")

 At some point the program asks for user input; and one can use: path/dir - to check all the OWL files in the directory (is probably the best choice)